haeryny/teamteam/tamagotchi.md

       url: "https://summer.harvard.edu/blog/top-10-study-tips-to-study-like-a-harvard-student/"

 ---
 <script>
-// Link the HTML element to the output const output = document.getElementById("output");

-// Display the title
-output.innerHTML += "<h1>Diagnoser</h1>";

-// Display the introduction text output.innerHTML += "<p>Hi, I'm the diagnoser!
-Please answer the following 14 questions to receive a diagnosis for your illness.</p>";
+console.log("Hi, I'm the diagnoser!
+Please answer the following 14 questions to receive a diagnosis for your illness.");

-// Define the symptoms
 const a = "fever";
 const b = "cough";
 const c = "shortness of breath";